FreeClimbAPI/Java-Speech-Recognition-Tutorial/README.md

    | HOST                    | The url of where your app is being hosted (e.g. yourHostedApp.com)                                                                                                                 |
    | FREE_CLIMB_PHONE_NUMBER | The FreeClimb number that is being used to make a phone call.
 To learn more go [here](https://docs.freeclimb.com/docs/getting-started-with-freeclimb#section-2-get-a-phone-number) |

 2) Provide a value for the variable `to` in speechRecognition.java.
 The `to` number is any phone number you wish to call.
-This number must be [verified](https://docs.freeclimb.com/docs/using-your-trial-account#section-verifying-outbound-numbers).
+This number must be [verified](https://docs.freeclimb.com/docs/using-your-trial-account#section-verifying-outbound-numbers) (for trial users) and in E.164 format.

 ## Building and Runnning the Tutorial